 This tea party happened on March 12th, when COVID-19 was just beginning to become more real here in Minnesota.
 As I write this post on March 22nd, when it's now very real, I keep thinking: Use the nice dishes now.
 Make the cute tiny food with what's in the fridge now.
 Light the candles now.
 Sit and look out the window and breath now.
 Don't wait for a gathering, or the right time, or a better moment.

 My moment is not your moment, so I'd love to know what that looks like for you.
 I've heard a few people use the term "romancing the ordinary," which really lands with me.
 I mean, I'm certainly living my most ordinary life at the moment, at home with Dan and Gravy and a week's worth of yoga pants.
 So I'm very into finding ways to add a little romance and whimsy to my everyday.
 So let's hear it in the comments - how are you romancing the ordinary in your home these days?

-It's a place to celebrate all the parts of yourself, that come with age and experience.
-Sara's here to share with you what she knows and to explore with you what she doesn't.
+This is a place to celebrate all the parts of yourself that come with age and experience.
+I'm here to share with you what I know and to explore with you the many (many) things I don't.